kornelijepetak/collapse-xml/README.md

 ![Logo](http://kornelijepetak.com/collapse-logo.png)

-Generate XML from templates
+A .NET library for one of the best ways to generate XML files from data.

-For quick guide see "[Getting started with CollapseXML](http://blog.kaisean.com/collapsexml/)"
+For a quick tour, see ["Getting started with CollapseXML"](http://blog.kaisean.com/collapsexml/)

-If you need the complete documentation, read: [CollapseXML Documentation](http://blog.kaisean.com/collapsexml-documentation/).
+For an in-depth guide, see [CollapseXML Documentation](http://blog.kaisean.com/collapsexml-documentation/).